Funeral Service Instructor Bios

 In 2009, Oliver joined McInnis & Holloway as a funeral attendant.
 In 2010, he received his Embalmer licence and moved into the position of a full time embalmer with McInnis & Holloway.
 Oliver has been in the embalming suite for 7 years and joined Mount Royal University as a practical lab instructor in 2014.

-Mikayla Frost started her career in Funeral Service in 2006 and completed her education at Mount Royal University.
+Mikayla Veinot started her career in Funeral Service in 2006 and completed her education at Mount Royal University.
 Mikayla started instructing with Mount Royal in 2012 as an Examiner for Embalming Practical Exams in Edmonton and now instructs the Introduction to Funeral Service course.
-She currently is employed as an Assistant Manager at Serenity Funeral Service in Edmonton, Alberta.
+She currently is employed with the Office of the Chief Medical Examiner in Edmonton, Alberta.

 Shannon Geoffrey, B. Admin.